 - Get all the facts to make sure your client truly qualifies for EITC, CTC/ACTC/ODC, AOTC and/or HOH filing status

-To meet the record retention requirement, you must keep copies (either electronic or paper) of any client provided documents that you relied to compute the credits or determine that they were eligible for the Head of Household filing status.
+To meet the record retention requirement, you must keep copies (either electronic or paper) of any client provided documents that you relied on to compute the credits or determine that they were eligible for the Head of Household filing status.
 These records must be kept for 3 years from the due date of the return or date the return was filed (whichever is later).

-While auditing for due diligence, we also check that you are in compliance with the PTIN, (Preparer Tax Identification Number) requirements, as well as, your personal and business tax return filing requirements.
+While auditing for due diligence, we also check that you are in compliance with the PTIN, (Preparer Tax Identification Number) requirements, as well as your personal and business tax return filing requirements.

 What Happens If My Records Don't Show I Met the Due Diligence Requirements?

 We will propose penalties when we find you did not comply with due diligence requirements.
 We continuously improve our examination selection process to find those preparers with a high likelihood of filing returns with errors.
 Using this process, we proposed penalties on over ninety percent of the preparers we selected for examination.
 We propose most penalties against preparers who did not meet the knowledge and record retention requirements.

 The penalty for not meeting due diligence requirements is $560* for each credit (EITC, CTC/ACTC/ODC and AOTC), or HOH filing status claimed on a 2022 tax return.

 *The penalty amount is adjusted for cost of living under IRC Section 6695(h).